 The most famous race of Gardener’s career was in the 2004 Olympic games 4x100m race, where he won his only major championship outdoor gold medal.Gardener has had a great record in the 4x100m relay, he broke the British record in the world championships in Seville, where he also claimed a silver medal alongside Campbell, Devonish and Chambers.

 Jason Gardener also was part of a relay team which won the 2002 Commonwealth games, which had Campbell, Condon and Devonish as part of the team.

 These results suggested that Great Britain may win a medal in 2004, the Americans, however, were favourites for the gold.
 Despite this, Great Britain beat the Americans.

 The team consisted of Darren Campbell, Mark Lewis-Francis and Marlon Devonish and they ran a 38.07.
 This race will go down in British sprinting history as one of the biggest shock medals,

 Although Gardener’s career peaked in 2004, he carried on winning medals, especially on the indoor circuit.
 He won another two gold medals in the Indoor European Championships.

 Jason Gardener also won a World Indoor Championship bronze medal and a 4x100m silver medal in the World Championships 2005 alongside Devonish, Malcolm and Lewis-Francis.
 Fittingly, Gardener’s last race was a 4x100m relay in 2007, however, unlike previous success, the quartet failed to finish the race.

 The Nearly boy 1991-1993

-Darren Campbell was a promising young athlete who was both talented in football and athletics, like the current star of british sprinting Adam Gemili.
+Darren Campbell was a promising young athlete who was both talented in football and athletics, as the current star of British sprinting Adam Gemili.
 During his junior career, he had huge success in the European junior championships in 1991 when he won the sprint double.